Sameer411/Bertelsmann-Scholarship-Study-Jam-1.0-ML-Project-Heart-Disease-Prediction/README.md

 # Study-Jam-1.0
-i have conduced online session for coding for heart disease predicion in berelsmann udacity ai nanno degree program
+I have sected for Bertelsmann AI Product Manager Udacity Nano Degree Program.

+In the Study Jam 1.0 I have conducted session for Coding Session for project of Heart Disease Prediction.